 with appropriate stickers in the lower right-hand corner of the document, or on the lower right-hand back of the document.

 e.
-For information, all exhibits will be offered and received in evidence as the first item
+To the extent practicable, all exhibits will be offered and received in evidence as the first item of business at

-may provide additional requirements depending on the nature of the case and
+may provide additional requirements depending on the nature of the case.